Standard Research File

 If the investigation is terminated prematurely, you must provide a reason for the early termination.

 C1.
 Research protocol.

 For an amendment, you must submit a signed offer letter to the DCRF Counter where you clearly state what the changes are.
 All modified documents must also be submitted together with a track changes version.
 If the information in the Assessment Framework changes as a result of the amendment, you must also create and submit a new version of the Assessment Framework.

 E1/2.
 Information leaflet and consent form research subjects

-To speed up the reviewing process, you are strongly advised to use the Template Subject Information (including Subject Consent Forms) (in Dutch).
+To speed up the reviewing process, you are strongly advised to use the Template Subject Information (including Subject Consent Forms).
 This template will help investigators to write in a clear and concise manner and prevents that investigators will overlook essential parts of the information when writing the leaflet.
 An English translation of the template is available.

 The Template Subject Information has no non-committal character.
 This means that this template is used as a criterion for the review by the nWMO Advisory Committee.
 This concerns both the structure and the wording in the information letter.

 For non-study-specific components, deviations in the submitted information letter are not accepted without adequate justifications.

 - Als u niet wilt meedoen of wilt stoppen met het onderzoek;